Jonathan-Chan8/COMP9323-Group-Project/README.md

 ## SupportsConnect
 A website to facilitate the ongoing relationship between people with disabilities and support workers.
-Specifically this website helps with manageing scheduling and reporting.
+Specifically this website will help with manageing the scheduling and reporting aspects of this relationship.

 ## Group Members
 - Jonathan Chan